Exército Guerrilheiro do Povo Galego Ceive: New objective: drug trafficking

 Since 1990, the EGPGC began to attack narcos and known drug dealers.
 On 6 February, the Spanish police defused a bomb placed in a car of a dealer in A Coruña that was linked to the laundering of money from drug trafficking.
 The group also continued attacks against interests of foreign companies in Galiza.
 At the beginning of June that year, coinciding with the trials of various militants of the organization, the Guerrilla Army attacked Unión Fenosa and Telefónica facilities in Dozón and Ourense, respectively.
-On the morning of July 2, the EGPGC attacked a bank in Cerceda and two INEM offices in A Coruña and Ferrol.
+On the morning of 2 July the EGPGC attacked a bank in Cerceda and two INEM offices in A Coruña and Ferrol.

 The group attacked narcos again on 11 October 1990: a bomb in a disco in Santiago de Compostela that should have exploded when the local was empty, was accidentally activated prematurely causing injuries of varying severity to 49 people and the death of three people, including two members of the EGPGC commando that were putting the bomb in the nightclub, owned by several drug traffickers, among them Oubiña Laureano and Manuel Charlin.
 This attack led to widespread condemnation of the EGPGC actions and a sharp fall in popularity of the group.
 Simultaneously to this, other bombs in the Arousa area exploded, causing property damage in shops linked to drug trafficking in Vilanova de Arousa, Vilagarcía de Arousa and Pontevedra.
 After the attack, the EGPGC claimed that the deaths had been a "human error" and "understood and feel the pain in the act".
-The group also continued attacking industrial facilities: on March 1, 1991, five electricity towers were destroyed in O Bierzo; on July 10 explosives were placed in ENCE, Pontevedra.
+The group also continued attacking industrial facilities: on 1 March 1991, five electricity towers were destroyed in O Bierzo; on 10 July explosives were placed in ENCE, Pontevedra.
 Simultaneously, other articles plow explosion causing property damage in shops linked to drug trafficking also in Vilanova de Arousa, Vila Garcia de Arousa and Pontevedra.
 That was the second action with fatalities in EGPGC and produced an important condemns response among students of the University of Santiago de Compostela.
-In the attack claim, the EGPGC claimed to have been a "human error" and "understand and feel the pain in the act" [8] and continued attacking industrial facilities: March 1, 1991, electric deputy minister five towers were destroyed in region of Bierzo; July 10 explosives were placed in ENCE and timber Tafisa, both in Ponte Vedra; and on the 13th two electricity towers were attacked in Ferrolterra, leaving 300,000 people without electricity.
+In the attack claim, the EGPGC claimed to have been a "human error" and "understand and feel the pain in the act" [8] and continued attacking industrial facilities: on 1 March 1991, electric deputy minister five towers were destroyed in region of Bierzo; on 10 July explosives were placed in ENCE and timber Tafisa, both in Ponte Vedra; and on the 13th two electricity towers were attacked in Ferrolterra, leaving 300,000 people without electricity.